- Anxiety UK are a national charity. Have a look at the resources they have available.

 - Headspace is a meditation app.

-- Release is a video highlighting the importance of releasing the physical tension that is associated with anxiety and stress.
+Release is an illustrated online graphic story highlighting the importance of releasing the physical tension that is associated with anxiety and stress.

 - The Mental Health Foundation provide support and research around mental health.
 They have several wellbeing podcasts including relaxation exercises.